-Cheesy Ham Broccoli Casserole with eggs, a healthy, low carb recipe for a delicious brunch.
+Healthy Ham and Broccoli Casserole with eggs, a low carb recipe for a delicious brunch.
 It's light, but filling, jam-packed with fantastic flavours, the perfect recipe after an epic feast like Thanksgiving or Christmas.
 The ham can be replaced with turkey, chicken or beef, or omitted, for a vegetarian version.
 This broccoli bake is my absolute favourite side dish.

 Casseroles are just perfect when you need to use up whatever ingredients you have around.
 Or leftovers after a big feast.
 Sure, you can make them from scratch with fresh meat and veggies too, but using cooked ones saves money and cuts down on the prep time considerably.

 This ham and broccoli casserole can't be any simpler.
-You can use either fresh, frozen or leftover roasted broccoli, deli ham or leftover ham.
+You can use either fresh, frozen or leftover roasted broccoli, deli ham or leftover ham - I have this amazing gammon joint recipe that you can you its leftovers.
 Again, when it comes to cheese, there is no right or wrong, any cheese you have would do, no need to buy shredded cheddar cheese specially for this recipe.

 Cheddar is usually my preferred cheese as it's got that sharpness that adds taste to any dish.
 Plus, I find that it's salty enough, and most dishes will only need a little bit of added salt once you add cheddar.
 So, only bonus points here.